The safety of our audiences and our artists is our highest priority. We continue to monitor the COVID-19 situation and how it affects our programming.

-In the interest of ensuring the utmost safety to our artists and audiences, we are currently exploring options to presenting our upcoming season through online/virtual means.
+In the interest of ensuring the utmost safety to our artists and audiences, we are continuing to explore options for presenting the remaining of our upcoming season through online/virtual means as well.

 Although we are unsure of how entry back into the social and artistic world will happen, we are committed to supporting new work as soon our next season can safely begin.

 Please note that we remain firmly committed to maintaining a safe environment for our artists and audiences and will not resume in-person programming (including rehearsals or performances) until we feel we are able to do so safely and with adequate guidelines in place.
 At this time, we are still in the process of developing the details of such guidelines; we will update this page as more information is available.